lbryio/lbry.com/content/news/219-aug-dev.md

 Since our last update, the Android app has been playing catchup with the Desktop app’s discovery features - this includes the ability to follow tags and explore tags, create channels, and publish (and edit!) content.
 We’re also excited that some of the more profound performance problems with the Android app have been resolved under the hood - the latest release provides a much smoother experience navigating throughout the app.
 The publish process was streamlined for mobile purposes which includes automatic uploading of thumbnails.
 You can also tag your content, create a channel, select a URL, and adjust your default LBC bid.
 On another note, we have noticed some issues with syncing wallets on restore, so if you run into this, please reach out to us on [Discord](https://chat.lbry.com) - we are still investigating but this will be solved once the SDK fully supports multiple accounts.

 #### Discovery
-The discovery process, which resembles the Desktop application, allows you to customize your followed tags which are then shown on the `Your Tags` page - this includes a drop down to change between trending/top/new, along with a top level listing of content across all your tags, plus a break down for each tag you follow with an option to view the tag page (click the arrows, or More tile).
+The discovery process, which resembles the Desktop application, allows you to customize your followed tags which are then shown on the "Your Tags" page - this includes a drop down to change between trending/top/new, along with a top level listing of content across all your tags, plus a break down for each tag you follow with an option to view the tag page (click the arrows, or More tile).
 Currently we have to limit this to 5 tags (randomized between runs) which are shown on the main page due to performance issues, but you can click on the rest of your tags at the bottom of the page to see their tag pages.
 The subscriptions area also received a revamp - you can now see Trending/Top/New views across all your subscriptions, or you can click on a specific creator to filter.
-The `All Content` page enables you to explore other LBRY content not in your tags (default setting) using the same Trending/Top/New sorting options (you can also choose to limit on tags you follow which is the view you’d get to by clicking More on the top item from the `Your Tags` homepage.
+The "All Content" page enables you to explore other LBRY content not in your tags (default setting) using the same Trending/Top/New sorting options (you can also choose to limit on tags you follow which is the view you’d get to by clicking More on the top item from the "Your Tags" homepage.

 ![android](https://spee.ch/@lbry:3f/android-08-homepage.gif)